Your dictionary explaining the insider-terms runners use

-We’re taking a look at all the different types of runs you can have in your program, like LSD or fartlek and the basic science terms used in connection with aerobic and aerobic exercise.
+We’re taking a look at all the different types of runs you can have in your program, like LSD or fartlek and the basic science terms used in connection with aerobic and anaerobic exercise.

 LSD: Short for Long slow distance.
 Not the trippy kind.